-Online PR serves to bypass typical media, connecting online users directly with their favorite companies.
+Online PR bypasses typical media, connecting online users directly with their favourite companies.

 Today’s news spreads fast.
 Digital news, in particular, spreads incredibly fast.
 To target quality audiences, companies are encompassing promotions in newsworthy content.

 News lets business marketers maximize their efforts, strategize their product placements and create environments of shared material.
-Social media, review websites, blogs and content are here, and businesses are using them to create dialogue.
+Social media, review websites, blogs and content are here, and businesses use them to create dialogue.